MicrosoftDocs/azure-docs/articles/service-connector/how-to-integrate-storage-file.md

 ## Default environment variable names or application properties and sample code

-Use the connection details below to connect compute services to Azure Files.
+Use the connection details below to connect compute services to Azure File Storage.
 For each example below, replace the placeholder texts `<account-name>`, `<account-key>`, `<storage-account-name>` and `<storage-account-key>` with your own account name, account key, storage account name, and storage account key.
 For more information about naming conventions, check the [Service Connector internals](concept-service-connector-internals.md#configuration-naming-convention) article.

 ### Connection string